-This refreshing and smooth strawberry sorbet could not be more simple.
-No ice cream maker or churning needed.
-This method is quick and simple.
+This method or making sorbet is quick and simple.
 And you only need two ingredients: frozen strawberries and pure maple syrup.
-Toss both into your blender and enjoy immediately, or freeze for about an hour if you want that perfect looking sorbet scoop.
+Toss both into your blender and enjoy your strawberry sorbet immediately, or freeze for about an hour if you want that perfect looking sorbet scoop.
 It is sophisticated enough for adults but also a crowd pleaser with the kids.
 My two toddlers love to make this recipe with me and devour it right away.
 No time for freezing for my girls.

 When selecting fresh strawberries, choose shiny, firm strawberries with a bright red color.
 The caps should be fresh, green and intact.
 And always avoid shriveled, mushy or leaky strawberries.
 You can store them in your refrigerator for 1-3 days.
 Be sure not to wash them until just before you are ready to eat them.

-I hope this recipe inspires you to try homemade sorbet.
+Now, you know how to make sorbet easily!
+I hope this recipe inspires you to try homemade strawberry sorbet recipe.
 It really is the easiest summertime dessert.
 I have also made it with frozen mangos and even with frozen blueberries.
 Both worked wonderfully.

 If you give this recipe a try, please let me know by leaving a comment and rating it!
 And don’t forget to take a picture and tag it @eatingbyelaine and #eatingbyelaine so I can see!
 Have a safe and relaxing Memorial Day weekend, friends!
 Cheers to SUMMA!

-This refreshing vegan, grain-free and gluten-free dessert is simple and sweet.
+This refreshing vegan, grain-free and gluten-free strawberry sorbet dessert is simple and sweet.
 It is lightly sweetened and incredibly smooth.
-You can make this with mango as well.
+You can make this sorbet recipe with mango as well.

 - 2 cups frozen strawberries, unsweetened*